3-manifolds/SnapPy/doc_src/index.rst

 * Version 2.7 (July 2019): New features include:

+  - Python 3 is now recommended over Python 2 on all platforms; the default Mac and Windows apps use Python 3 rather than Python 2.

-  - `Verified computations <verify.html>`_:  performance improvements by switching to the Krawczyk test
+  - `Verified computations <verify.html>`_: performance improvements
+    by switching to the Krawczyk test.

+  - Support for SageMath 8.8.

+  - Installation instructions extensively updated.

+  - GUI improvements, especially on macOS.

 * Version 2.6.1 (August 2018): New features include: